pippinbarr/SNAKISMS/process/SNAKES.md

 ***apples everywhere, you don’t get bigger, you get lots of points, can still die***

-### Pessimist
-"doctrine that the universe is essentially evil”

-Poisoned apples?
-Struck by lightning?
-Falling blocks that kill you?
-A wall?
-The apple is outside the walls?
-You are stuck in a tiny space and the apple moves around outside the walls

-***you are in a smaller space and the apple is outside the walls***

 ### Positivist
 "doctrine that that which is not observable is not knowable"